 This means we must shift the focus from job displacement to job enhancement – AI and automation can supplement human labor to make work more efficient.

-One of the main reasons why human oversight is crucial in AI systems is the potential for bias.
-Many AI algorithms are trained on datasets that contain preferences or incomplete information, resulting in decisions that perpetuate those biases.
+One of the main reasons why human oversight is crucial in AI workplace safety systems is the potential for bias.
+Many AI algorithms are trained on datasets that contain preferences or incomplete information, resulting in decisions that perpetuate those biases, impacting workplace productivity and safety.

 For example, facial recognition software is less accurate at identifying people of color and women than white men.
-Human oversight can help to identify and correct these biases by providing feedback and monitoring the algorithm's performance over time.
+Human oversight can help to identify and correct these biases by providing feedback and monitoring the algorithm's performance over time, ensuring safer AI applications in the workplace.

 AI systems often need to be recalibrated to ensure accuracy and transparency, which is why human oversight is essential.
 In case an inherent bias is detected or if the AI system isn't working as intended, human oversight can prove to be critical in identifying and resolving the problem in its initial stages.

-AI systems are designed to make decisions using complex algorithms and vast data.
-One of the biggest challenges with AI is the potential for bias that can lead to errors in decision-making.
+The use of AI in the workplace involves designing systems to make decisions using complex algorithms and vast data.
+One of the biggest challenges with AI is the potential for bias that can lead to errors in decision-making, raising potential risks.

 You can use adversarial robustness tools, such as TensorFlow, which helps detect and mitigate these attacks and strengthens the security of machine learning models.